MicrosoftDocs/VBA-Docs/api/Office.CommandBarComboBox.Index.md

 api_name:
 - Office.CommandBarComboBox.Index
 ms.assetid: a844b760-d165-02aa-41ad-0bc75c55d0ed
-ms.date: 06/08/2017
+ms.date: 01/03/2019
 ---

 # CommandBarComboBox.Index property (Office)

 Gets a **Long** representing the index number for a **CommandBarComboBox** object in the collection.
 Read-only.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
-For more information, search Help for the keyword "ribbon."
+For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).

 ## Syntax

-_expression_. `Index`
+_expression_.**Index**

-_expression_ A variable that represents a [CommandBarComboBox](Office.CommandBarComboBox.md) object.
+_expression_ A variable that represents a **[CommandBarComboBox](Office.CommandBarComboBox.md)** object.

 ## Return value